PM meets with leaders of Gulf countries

 Emir Hamad al-Thani expressed readiness to remove any barriers to further cultivate Việt Nam-Qatar cooperation, especially in areas proposed by PM Chính.

-Both sides agreed to establish joint working groups in potential areas such as digital transformation, renewable energy, infrastructure, and to sign agreements that facilitate the entry of citizens from the two countries to step up bilateral ties in the near future.
+Both sides agreed to establish joint working groups in potential areas such as digital transformation, renewable energy, infrastructure, and to sign agreements that facilitate the entry of citizens from both countries to step up bilateral ties in the near future.

-The UAE President affirmed the priority to elevate comprehensive cooperation with Việt Nam to new heights, adding that he will instruct the country's investment funds to actively explore opportunities in Việt Nam.
+The UAE President affirmed the priority to elevating comprehensive cooperation with Việt Nam to new heights, adding that he will instruct the country's investment funds to actively explore opportunities in Việt Nam.

 On the occasion, both sides vowed to expedite negotiations and soon sign the Comprehensive Economic Partnership Agreement (CEPA), beef up collaboration in potential areas such as digital transformation, data centre construction, innovation, sci-tech, and research in food security.